SSWConsulting/dotnet-modular-monolith/README.md

 [![.NET](https://github.com/danielmackay/dotnet-modular-monolith/actions/workflows/dotnet.yml/badge.svg)](https://github.com/danielmackay/dotnet-modular-monolith/actions/workflows/dotnet.yml)

+## Goal

+Sample repo demoing how an e-commerce system can be architected as a modular monolith using ASP.NET Core.

 ## Modules

-### Orders
+### Orders Module

 Responsible for Order Management

-- Orders
+- Order Creation
-- Order Lifecycle
+- Order Lifecycle Management
-- Payment
-- Shipping
+- Payment: taking and recording payment
+- Shipping: Calculating fee, dispatching, tracking

-### Inventory
+### Warehouse Module

-Responsible for Inventory Management
+Responsible for Warehouse and Inventory Management

-- Stock Levels
+- Stock Levels - How much do we actually have?
-- Inventory Tracking
+- Inventory Tracking - Where is the item in the warehouse?
-- Supplier Chain
+- Supplier Chain - Where can I buy the item from?
-- Restocking
+- Restocking - When do we need to restock?
+- Backorders - When do we put items on back order?
+- Product Management